Click here to listen to a reading of this blog: |

 If you’re gluten, soy or dairy-free, or have any other restrictions, do also always check that all supplements you take are free of the substance, too.

-Most Vitamins Can Be Tested via Doctors’ Tests to Learn Your Levels
+Most Vitamins Can Be Tested via Doctors’ Tests to Learn Your Levels.

 However, you can also order many tests online too.

-Supplements Worth Considering and Testing For
+Supplements Worth Considering and Testing For:

-B Vitamins/B-Complex – (B1, B2, B3, B6, B12)
+1. B Vitamins / B-Complex – (B1, B2, B3, B6, B12)

 These can help with tiredness, fatigue, metabolic function and support adrenal health and function.
-Vitamin B-12 and folic acid are both important for energy and heart protection.
+Vitamin B12 and folic acid (B6) are both important for energy and heart protection.
 Folic acid is also good for preventing neural tube defects in a developing baby.
 It is also needed in order to make TSH.

-B3 is needed to keep all the body’s cells (including the endocrine glands) in efficient working order.
 People with hypothyroidism may struggle to absorb B12.
 A lack of B12 can cause mental illness, various neurological disorders, neuralgia, neuritis and bursitis.

 For many thyroid patients, low iron levels can cause fatigue, heart palpitations, aches and pains and a lack of stamina.